leobossmann/leobossmann.github.io/posts/route-model-binding-sessions-etc-in-laravel-packages.md

 While developing a package that provides some bundled routes, I came across a problem that baffled me at first but became clear after a few minutes: Neither route model binding nor authentication worked in my controller.
 Type-hinted arguments were not resolved to the expected model but received as present in the route segment, calls to \Auth::user() always returned null because no session was present.

-## Solution: Middleware must applied manually
+## Solution: Middleware must be applied manually
 Unlike the core framework route files (web.php , api.php, …) which have their equally named middleware-groups applied by default, package routes have no middleware applied at all.

 To enable all the expected features for your package routes, your routes.php should look similar like this: